Sexual Harassment Policy (includes Sexual Violence/Assault)

 Kansas City, MO 64106, Telephone: (816) 268-0550 , Facsimile: (816) 268-0559, Email: OCR.KansasCity@ed.gov, Web: http://www2.ed.gov/about/offices/list/ocr/index.html .

-University administrators, faculty, staff, students, applicants for employment, customers, third-party vendors and suppliers, visitors on campus, and other persons that participate in the University’s Programs and Activities (collectively the “University Community”) have the right to be free from discriminatory sexual harassment.
+University administrators, faculty, staff, students, applicants for employment or admission, customers, contractors, third-party vendors and suppliers, visitors on campus, and other persons that participate in University-sponsored programs and activities (collectively the “University Community”) have the right to be free from discriminatory sexual harassment.
 All members of the University Community are expected to conduct themselves in a manner that does not infringe upon the rights of others in this regard.

 There is no geographic limitation to this policy.
 The policy applies with respect to conduct that occurs on-campus and off-campus, including conduct that occurs during study abroad programs or where members of the University Community are traveling on University business.